BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ### 6.1.
 Barplots at the family level

-For compositional analyses, I have a personal preference for barplots instead of heatmaps or bubble plots, as I find difficult to compare different values just based on a colors (for the heatmaps) are circle area (bubble plots).
+For compositional analyses, I have a personal preference for barplots instead of heatmaps or bubble plots, as I find it difficult to compare different values just based on colors (for the heatmaps) are circle area (bubble plots).

 One of the difficult parts of the compositional representation is related to the high number of variables.
 Of course, making barplots at the ASVs or genus level will make the figure very messy, with too many variables.
 One solution is to make barplots at the family levels, and combine all the rare families into a single group named "others".